Home » OT SCADA Stability Review

 How OT, SCADA, and IT systems actually interact

-Where access, segmentation, and responsibility overlap
+Where access and segmentation overlap

 What assumptions no longer hold

-What risks are real vs. perceived
+What risks are real vs perceived

 The goal isn’t perfection.

-• How OT and SCADA systems connect to internal networks
+• How OT and SCADA systems connect

 • Where access and vendor boundaries create risk

-• Whether segmentation matches current operations
+• Whether segmentation matches operations

 • What monitoring and recovery actually cover